realm/realm-kotlin/README.md

 apply(plugin = "realm-kotlin")
 ```

-Specify also the dependency in the common source set
+Specify also the dependency in the common source set.

 *See [Config.kt](buildSrc/src/main/kotlin/Config.kt#L2txt) for the latest version number.*

 ```Gradle